JGarnerDev/telephono-ecommerce/ReadMe.md

 - Code single product full display component
 - Test coverage
 - Product filter doesn't do the do when there's an empty string input
+- When authorization and user data is required for a view, have the data ready in initialization of the component
+- Make adress manditory in validation for checkout
+- Make an order component for order history
+- Utility function for those brutal timestrings
+- Product management view can really just be one component.
+The biggest difference is between adding and updating, which can be managed with conditional rendering.